Informatics-Olympiads/Google-KickStart/README.md

 # Google-KickStart
-An archive of the questions in Google KickStart Competitions
+An archive of the Google KickStart questions.